 “I can’t imagine anything more valuable – or thrilling – for a filmmaker with a rough cut than to sit in the back of a theater and listen to a group of people talk about it.
 This is precisely what AFS facilitates.
 The feedback I received from my work-in-progress screening – both positive and negative – was invaluable and will be of great assistance as I push the film toward its final cut.
 I can only hope that the eventual premiere is as satisfying.”

 David Lowery, Director of A GHOST STORY, PETE’S DRAGON, and AIN’T THEM BODIES SAINTS

 The Director/Producer must be a current AFS member at the MAKE level or higher.
 More about membership >>

 Submitted rough or fine cuts should have a run time between 40 and 120 minutes.
 Filmmakers should send in their applications as early in the editing process as possible as it can take 4–6 weeks for the review and scheduling processes to yield a screening date.
 Filmmakers may submit their film for consideration a maximum of two times.

-Aside from basic contact information about the filmmaker, we require a short synopsis of the film, a description of your submitted video, a description of project personnel, a project timeline, and information regarding the kind of feedback you are looking for at this stage of the filmmaking process.
+On top of basic contact information, we require a short synopsis of the film, a description of the submitted video, a description of project personnel, a project timeline, and information regarding the kind of feedback the filmmaker is looking for at their current stage of the filmmaking process.

-In order for us to process your request, we must receive your materials a month before your proposed screening date.
+In order for us to process each request, we must receive application materials at least a month before the proposed screening date.

-Please note: projects will not be considered unless the Producer / Director is an AFS MAKE level (or higher) member.
+Please note that projects will not be considered unless the Director/Producer is an AFS member at the MAKE level or higher.
 Join here.

 If selected for the program, the filmmaker will be matched up with a moderator who will provide peer-level feedback and facilitate the audience discussion at the screening.
 AFS staff will work with the filmmaker to schedule the event and technical details.